Consider this: Turning Points

 8. Only the cleric is mentioned by name as being regarded fearfully by the undead.
 How the undead regard the rest of the party is not specified.
 (Therefore, as above, I consider them to have no regard for the party unless blocked from fleeing, because that is their new primary objective.)

-That’s quite a bit to unpack if you’re a novice to the edition, but unpack we must.
+That’s quite a bit to unpack if you’re a novice to the edition, but unpack we must, because that’s what this blog is for.

-10. When undead are Turned, their trajectory is not specified, but “fleeing from the cleric’s presence if possible” seems to indicate that they will proactively find a point of egress, even if that exit is behind or near the cleric.
+10. When undead are Turned, their trajectory is not specified.
+This is where language matters.
+“Fleeing from the cleric’s presence if possible” seems to indicate that they will proactively find a point of egress, even if that exit is behind or near the cleric.
 This is not the same language as “move away from the cleric” which could get tricky when it comes to corners and angles.
-(Therefore I understand “fleeing from the cleric’s presence” to mean “out of the area, as far and as fast as possible.)
+(Therefore I understand “fleeing from the cleric’s presence” to mean “out of the area, as far and as fast as possible, even if it means moving closer just to escape.)

 1. Initiative and movement rates still apply to turned undead.
 So when a monster flees, it does so on its movement phase per initiative, not instantly when the Cleric Turns them.